Hexagram 20 · ䷓

 Contemplating one's life to decide shows one has not yet lost the correct way.

 Contemplation of the light of the kingdom.
-It furthers one to exert influence as a guest of the king.
+It furthers one to exert influence as the guest of a king.

 Small Image